BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 | low       | small    | pentagon |

-The process if the following:
+The process is the following:
 - You split your data randomly: so you create an *if* like *if carat is high*
 - You check if it helps to generate a more accurate view of your data: by doing this *if*, do we separate correctly our data?
 Do we have pentagons mostly from one side and plates from another? **To be able to know what, we use the Shannon entropy formula that will give us the response**
         - if yes, we keep the *if carat is high*
         - if not, we generate another one
-Then, you obtain something like that:
+Then, by keeping the *if* you get something like that:

 ![decision tree - first step](/images/posts/2022-08-26-machine-learning-if-else/decision_tree_first_step.png)